526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ### Favicons

-Place favicons in to the `static/` directory.
+Place favicons into the `static/` directory.
 The following files are supported:

 - `apple-touch-icon.png` (180x180)
 - `favicon-32x32.png` (32x32)